darhrmsarm03/Lydia-Portfolio-Website/README.md

 ## Dependencies

-- ootstrap CSS and JS files included via local paths.
+- Bootstrap CSS and JS files included via local paths.
 - jQuery and plugins included via local files (style/js/).

 Ensure all files are correctly linked, and update paths if you reorganize the directory structure.